64-shades/64-shades.github.io/README.md

 pip install -r requirements-docs.txt make html
 ```

+For hot reloading on Nix like OS run `make livehtml`

 The generated HTML site will be in the `doc/build/html` folder.
 You can open the HTML files with your web browser.